stephomi/nomadsculpt.com/manual/docs/paint.md

 ---

 ## Stroke Painting
-Most sculpting tool can paint as well, you can select the intensity and the channel you want to paint on.
+Most sculpting tools can paint as well, you can select the intensity and the channel you want to paint on.

 ::: tip
-You might consider turning on `Smooth Shading` [globally](settings.md#smooth-shading) or [per-object](material.md#smooth-shading) if you are painting metallic surface on a low poly object.
+You might consider turning on `Smooth Shading` [globally](settings.md#smooth-shading) or [per-object](material.md#smooth-shading) if you are painting a metallic surface on a low poly object.
 :::

 ## Material